Kazakh Ablai Khan University of International Relations and World Languages

-The Kazakh Ablai Khan University of International Relations and World Languages (KAUIR&WL, Kazakh Ablai Khan University), former Almaty Pedogogical Teacher's Institute of Foreign Languages, has provided foreign language education for 75 years.
+The Kazakh Ablai Khan University of International Relations and World Languages (KAUIR&WL, Kazakh Ablai Khan University) is a university in Almaty, Kazakhstan, that has provided foreign language education for 75 years.
+It used to be known as the Almaty Pedogogical Teacher's Institute of Foreign Languages.

 History

 The history of establishment and development of Kazakh Ablai khan University of International Relations and World Languages is closely related to the development of foreign language teaching in the country.
 Established in the Soviet period in 1941, after gaining the status of university it began a new page in its history.
 Training began with 231 students (113 in Faculty of English, 97 in German language, 21 in French language).

 There are all conditions for training highly qualified specialists in various branches of humanitarian foreign language and international profile.